Our News

 Myer’s senior role attracted a pay packet of $400,000 and the falsified information put Flanagan before Melbourne’s County Court pleading guilty to four charges – three of obtaining a financial advantage by deception, and one of attempting to.

-Trent Hancock, principal at employment law firm McDonald Murholme, explains Australian consumer law preventing “misleading or deceptive conduct” can also put referees in hot water.
+A principal lawyer at employment law firm McDonald Murholme, explains Australian consumer law preventing “misleading or deceptive conduct” can also put referees in hot water.

 He also explains there are “rare” cases where a candidate could sue a former employer for defamation for giving a negative reference.